RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-11-01-newsletter.md

 #### At Sheffield

 **FAIR<sup>2</sup> 4RS Workshops**

+These events form part of the FAIR<sup>2</sup> 4RS training programme discussed in this newsletter's introduction.
 - 2pm 8th November - [Software Lifecycle Planning](https://rse.shef.ac.uk/training/fair4rs/#software-lifecycle-planning): Learn how to make your software sustainable in the long term through lifecycle planning, management plans, licences and dissemination.
 - 18th & 19th November - [Version Control](https://rse.shef.ac.uk/training/fair4rs/#version-control): The version control module has two distinct training sessions: one for beginners and one for more advanced users.
 The first introduces key version control concepts such as forks, pull requests and branches using Git, GitHub and GitKraken, then gives you the chance to get some hands-on experience with using version control in a research setting.
 The second session aims to help you develop a deeper understanding of how Git works to facilitate collaboration by improving your understanding of working with branches and how to make your commits tidier, as well as understanding how to effectively use pull requests and Git history.
 - 9th & 10th December - [Software Design](https://rse.shef.ac.uk/training/fair4rs/#software-design): The way you write your code will have a massive impact on how easy it is to maintain.
 During this course we will learn how to create maintainable, readable and reusable code.